Chinese folk religion: Terminology

-"Chinese Universism", not in the sense of "universalism", that is a system of universal application, that is Tian in Chinese thought, is a coinage of Jan Jakob Maria de Groot that refers to the metaphysical perspective that lies behind the Chinese religious tradition.
+"Chinese Universism"—not in the sense of "universalism" as in "a system of universal application", as that is Tian in Chinese thought—is a coinage of Jan Jakob Maria de Groot that refers to the metaphysical perspective that lies behind the Chinese religious tradition.
 De Groot calls Chinese Universism "the ancient metaphysical view that serves as the basis of all classical Chinese thought. ...
 In Universism, the three components of integrated universe—understood epistemologically, 'heaven, earth and man', and understood ontologically, 'Taiji (the great beginning, the highest ultimate), yin and yang'—are formed".

-In 1931 Hu Shih argued that "Two great religions have played tremendously important roles throughout Chinese history.
+In 1931, Hu Shih argued that: "Two great religions have played tremendously important roles throughout Chinese history.
 One is Buddhism which came to China probably before the Christian era but which began to exert nation-wide influence only after the third century A.D.
 The other great religion has had no generic name, but I propose to call it Siniticism.
 It is the native ancient religion of the Han Chinese people: it dates back to time immemorial, over 10,000 years old, and includes all such later phases of its development as Moism, Confucianism (as a state religion), and all the various stages of the Taoist religion."